 - you suffer from colitis (inflammation of the inner lining of the colon)

 The test must be taken fasted, before 9 a.m and returned on the same day.

 Tissue Transglutaminase (tTG)

 Tissue Transglutaminase is an enzyme that repairs damage in the body.
-Low levels of transglutaminase tissue in the blood are indicative of Coeliac disease.
+Low levels of transglutaminase tissue in the blood are indicative of Celiac disease.
 The harmful antibodies in their place are known as anti-tissue transglutaminase.

 Endomysial Antibodies (EMA)

 When the body perceives that it is under attack, it produces endomysial antibodies (EMA).
 These auto-antibodies cause intestinal swelling and prevent nutrient absorption into the blood.
-High levels of endomysial antibodies indicate that you have Coeliac disease.
+High levels of endomysial antibodies indicate that you have Celiac disease.